 Kenneth N. Margolin

 Kenneth N. Margolin is a retired attorney, and lives with his wife, Judith, in Newton, Massachusetts.
-As an attorney, Ken made it a sacred mission to avoid legalese in his professional writing.
-Ken's stories have been published in print and online, in Short Edition, Evening Street Review, Twenty-Two Twenty-Eight, The Literary Hatchet, among others; poetry in Shot Glass Journal.
+Ken made it a sacred mission to avoid legalese in his professional writing.
+Ken's stories have been published in print and online, in Short Edition, Evening Street Review, Twenty-Two Twenty-Eight, The Literary Hatchet, Dash Literary Journal, among others; poetry in Shot Glass Journal.

 When did my heart harden?
 How did empathy slip away?
 Dr. Lindelson pondered these questions in the spacious office where she had practiced psychotherapy for forty years, since she completed he... [+]